Diplomacy Matters - AFSA

 Memorial Plaque – In the Department of State lobby, the memorial wall plaques are updated and a ceremony is held annually honoring those employees who lost their lives while serving in the U.S. Foreign Service.
 The U.S. Secretary of State presides over this ceremony.

-Road Scholar Program – Four-to five-day academic programs for senior citizens to further understand U.S. diplomacy and the Foreign Service.
+Road Scholar Program – Academic programs for senior citizens to further understand U.S. diplomacy and the Foreign Service.
 These programs are sponsored by the national Road Scholar organization (www.roadscholar.org) where AFSA is responsible for organizing the Foreign Service program offerings nationwide.
 Road Scholar handles all registration of attendees, but AFSA provides all the curriculum and speakers.

 Speakers Bureau – Retired diplomats speak at universities, community groups, and other forums on international affairs issues incorporating their personal experience during these discussions.
 Groups contact AFSA to request a speaker, and AFSA then locates the closest individual that matches the group’s request.

-Sinclaire Awards – Awards of $1,000 are bestowed to Foreign Service Officers who show outstanding success in learning one of 41 difficult languages referred to as a “hard” language in a relatively short period of time.
+Sinclaire Awards – Awards of $1,000 are bestowed to Foreign Service Officers who show outstanding success in learning one of the difficult languages referred to as a “hard” language (Category III and IV) in a relatively short period of time.
 Individuals must score a S-3+/R-3+ or better on the Foreign Service standardized language test in order to qualify to be nominated for the award.
 Any Foreign Service Institute (FSI) Instructor can nominate an individual for an award.
 Although, there is no cap on the amount of awards that can be granted in a single year, approximately 8-10 are bestowed each year.

 Essay Contest – High school students nationwide compete in this contest, where prizes include an all-expense paid education voyage with Semester at Sea, a trip to Washington, DC and a meeting with the Secretary of State.
 Students submit essays of 1,000-1,250 words explaining how the Foreign Service plays a role in resolving a global issue of their choosing.
 Home schooled students can also apply.